 Ashgabat – The Marble City, Turkmenistan

 Our hotel is a smaller version of The Sail in Dubai.
 We can see it as we come into land, standing proudly isolated outside the city.
 And as for the city: if other capitals have been space age this one is in another galaxy.
 It’s all white marble.
 I’m going to change my mind about where Kim Jong-un got his inspiration.
-This place is Abu Dhabi meets Las Vegas meets Pyongyang.
+This place is Abu Dhabi, meets Las Vegas, meets Pyongyang.
 It’s so over the top I’m almost lost for words.
 Ashgabat was rebuilt in Soviet style in the mid-twentieth century, when it was part of the Soviet Union.
-Since independence, the resulting monoliths have all since been re-clad in marble.
+Since independence, the resulting monoliths have all been re-clad in marble.
 Some have had neoclassical pillars added.
 In a city of just 22square kilometres, there are 543 buildings covered with 4.5 million cubic metres of imported Italian white marble.

-The city is now additionally filled with grand monuments honouring former president Saparmurat Niyazov - or Turkmenbashi.
+As if that wasn't enough, the city is filled with grand monuments honouring former president Saparmurat Niyazov - or Turkmenbashi.
 (The name Turkmenbashi means exactly what it suggests, Leader of the Turkmen.)
 This man was a specialist in building a personality cult.
 He renamed the city of Krasnovodsk after himself and then set about placing gold statues of his image around Ashgabat.
 Just as in North Korea, there are statues to commemorate the dead and pictures for the current incumbent.
-The current president was born sixteen years later and is, officially, no relation.
+The current president, Gurbanguly Berdimuhamedow, was born sixteen years later and is, officially, no relation.
 But he looks uncannily like him, as is evident from his many pictures.
 The opposition party (at least there is one) have dubbed him The Turkmenator.
 Gurbanguly Berdimuhamedow became president in 2007 after winning a non-democratic election (he had been vice-president and then acting president previously);

 The Neutrality Monument